Declaration of Gifts by Civil Servants and Politicians

 Ms Indranee Rajah: Members may also access the handout through the SGParl MP mobile app.
 You would see, at paragraph 5, that CPIB explained: “This case is complex and transnational, involving multiple authorities and witnesses from several countries.
 There are evidentiary difficulties in cases of such nature.
 Many of the documents are located in different jurisdictions.
 In addition, key witnesses are located outside of Singapore and cannot be compelled to give evidence here.
 The decision whether to prosecute the six individuals for criminal offences has to take into consideration all relevant factors, such as the culpability of each individual, the available evidence and what is appropriate in the circumstances.
 Having taken these into consideration, stern warnings were issued to the six individuals.”

-Police and the law enforcement agencies investigate a vast number of cases.
+Police and other law enforcement agencies investigate a vast number of cases.
 When they do not proceed, the standard practice is not to issue any statement.

 I think Members will agree, in general, when the law enforcement agencies do not proceed to charge someone after completing investigations, it is not expected that the agencies go into details of the decision.
 But if anyone has questions on the decision, the matter can be raised in Parliament and that is what we are doing now.

-First, the reasons for issuing the stern warning rather than the prosecution, the sufficiency of DPA and SOF.
-Decisions on charging are made by the Public Prosecutor.
-In deciding whether to charge, PP has to consider whether he has the necessary evidence to prove that those individuals were involved in certain conduct and possessed a certain mental state, to establish the offences.
+First, the reasons for issuing the stern warning rather than prosecution and the sufficiency of DPA and SOF.
+Decisions on charging are made by the PP. In deciding whether to charge, the PP has to consider whether he has the necessary evidence to prove that those individuals were involved in certain conduct and possessed a certain mental state, to establish the offences.
 In this case, as CPIB explained in its media release, there are evidentiary difficulties in doing so.

 The Attorney-General’s Chambers (AGC) has made a number of mutual legal assistance requests over five years.
 To date, the findings from these requests are insufficient for prosecution, as I will elaborate later.